 - The same report also found that 72% of homeless youth who slept on the streets or in shelters also couch surfed.
 And more than 40% of surveyed youth experienced more than one episode of homelessness during the year, with 73% experiencing an episode longer than one month.

-- The National Center for Homeless Education found that the number of unaccompanied homeless students increased by 25% between the 2014-2015 and 2016-2017 school years.
+- The National Center for Homeless Education found that the number of unaccompanied homeless students increased by nearly 26% between the 2013-2014 and 2015-2016 school years.

 - It is estimated that 6 to 7% of youth run away from home each year – more than 1.5 million children and adolescents annually.1 NRS’ report, Why They Run, indicates that issues cited by youth as reasons for leaving home include family dynamics; physical, sexual, verbal, and other types of abuse; and economic issues at home.
 The study also found that almost half of the youth interviewed said they were forced out of their homes.